Reflecting Upon Irreducible Mind

 I would like to have seen a deeper analysis of (reflection on) the concept

-concepts of mind.
-There are some tricky issues related to both terms that
+possible concepts of mind.
+There are some tricky issues related to both

-deserve deep analyses, and I do not know how much the authors are aware of
+terms that deserve deep analyses, and I do not know how much the authors

 That

-the way pretended by Siqueira.
-Even without a technical
+in the way pretended by Siqueira.
+Even without a

-discussion of "reducibility vs." irreducibility", any intelligent reader would
+technical discussion of "reducibility vs." irreducibility", any intelligent

-understand that a irreducible mind refers to a mind that can't be fully explained
+reader would understand that a irreducible mind refers to a mind that can't

 Ok,

-all other comments.
-To begin with, I do not suggest or think that this point
+with all other comments.
+To begin with, I do not suggest or think that this

 and mind) undermines the book in a deep way.
 Despite this and other problems,